LORD-MicroStrain/MSCL/README.md

 MSCL is released under the MIT License - see the [LICENSE](LICENSE) file in the source distribution.

-Copyright (C) 2015-2024 MicroStrain by HBK.
+Copyright (c) 2015-2025 MicroStrain by HBK.
 All Rights Reserved.